 Great Emirates Business Class Redemptions

-It’s clear that Japan Airlines provides the best opportunity to book, so let’s look at a few of the best options available for booking:
+Even with the new surcharges, Japan Airlines may provide the best opportunity to book Emirates business class, so let’s look at a few options available for booking:

-- New York City (JFK) to Dubai round-trip in business class for 85,000 miles
+- New York City (JFK) to Dubai (DXB) round-trip in business class for 85,000 miles

-- New York City (JFK) to Milan round-trip in business class for 63,000 miles
+- New York City (JFK) to Milan (MXP) round-trip in business class for 63,000 miles

 - This routing could include a stopover in Milan or Dubai on your way to Bangkok, and a stopover in the other location on your return to New York City